TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/rtlibs/dcl/dcl_pi/dcl_pi.md

 Simple DCL PI controller demonstration

-This example leverages a PI controller from the digital control library(DCL).
+This example leverages a PI controller from the digital control library (DCL).
-It demonstrates how to setup and run the PI controller.
-The example first initializes the datalog DCL_FDLOG to the test vector, run the controller based on the test input and compare the output with the expected value.
+It demonstrates how to set up and run the PI controller.
+The example first initializes the datalog DCL_FDLOG to the test vector, runs the controller based on the test input and compares the output with the expected value.

 ## Files and directory structure